rafael-g-depaulo/obsidian-vault/RPG/R20/Archetypes/Archetype - Off-Caster.md

 An off-caster has access to all Caster Feats and all Matial Featst.

 ### Attacks
-- **Simple Weapon Proficiency**: Any Off-Caster character has proficiency with Simple Weapons
+- **Simple Weapon Proficiency**: An Off-Caster character has proficiency with Simple Weapons
+- **Attack of Oportunity:** An Off-Caster Character tha reaches level 5 is able to perform [[Combat Actions#Attack of Opportunity]].
 - **Extra Attack**: An Off-Caster Character that reaches level 7 can attack 2 times on their turn when they use the attack action.

 ### Spells